 Though biological weapons were internationally banned by the 1925 Geneva Convention, state biowarfare programs continued and in many cases expanded during World War II and the Cold War.
 In 1972, as evidence of these violations mounted, 103 nations signed a treaty known as the Biological Weapons Convention (BWC).
 The treaty bans the creation of biological arsenals and outlaws offensive biological research, though defensive research is permissible.
 Each year, signatories are required to submit certain information about their biological research programs to the United Nations, and violations reported to the UN Security Council may result in an inspection.

 But inspections can be vetoed by the permanent members of the Security Council, and there are no firm guidelines for enforcement.
 On top of this, the line that separates permissible defensive biological research from its offensive counterpart is murky and remains a subject of controversy.
-And though the actual numbers remain unknown, pathologist Dr. Riedel asserts that “the number of state-sponsored programs [that have engaged in offensive biological weapons research] has increased significantly during the last 30 years.”
+And though the actual numbers remain unknown, pathologist Dr. Riedel asserts that “the number of state-sponsored programs has increased significantly during the last 30 years.”

 Dual Use Research

 So biological warfare remains a threat, and it’s one that genome editing technology could hypothetically escalate.
 Genome editing falls into a category of research and technology that’s known as “dual-use” – that is, it has the potential both for beneficial advances and harmful misuses.
 “As an enabling technology, it enables you to do things, so it is the intent of the user that determines whether that's a positive thing or a negative thing,” Millett explains.